Community Projects 2022 – 2023

 Cornerstone Schools of Alabama: Taking Steps for Success

 The primary objective of the Taking Steps for Success program is to increase the percentage of Cornerstone graduates prepared for high school and college success.
-Cornerstone provides a world-class educational alternative in a nurturing learning environment to children growing up in inner city Birmingham.
+Cornerstone provides a world class educational alternative in a nurturing learning environment to children growing up in inner city Birmingham.
 These students grow up in communities dominated by poverty and encounter many barriers to achieving academic success and completing their education.
-Through this program, Junior League of Birmingham volunteers will serve as trusted advisors for high school students as they prepare for high school graduation, the college application process, and success after high school.
-They will work alongside school staff to plan and facilitate activities while sharing their own experiences as high school and college graduates, in offering assistance to students as they navigate college admission/financial aid, in exposing students to possibilities for their future careers, and in providing hands-on opportunities for students to learn “success skills,” including communication, goal-setting, and problem-solving skills.
+In the Taking Steps for Success project, JLB volunteers will serve as mentors for high school students at Cornerstone, playing a critical role in sharing about their own experiences as high school and college graduates.
+Volunteers will also assist students as they navigate the college admission/financial aid process, introduce students to different possibilities for their future careers, and provide hands-on opportunities for students to learn “success skills,” like communication, goal-setting, and problem-solving.

 Girls Inc.: Teen Leadership